NOAA-EPIC/generic-data-uploader/README.md

 * Now, when you navigate to the /home/[Your user account name]/work directory in Jupyter, it will take you to the /work folder.
 Allowing you to obtain any data residing within the /work filesystem that you have permission to access from Jupyter.
 This same procedure will work for any filesystem available from the root directory.

-*Note: On Orion, user must sym link from their home directory to the main directory containing the datasets of interest.
+\* Note: On Orion, users must symlink from their home directory to the main directory containing the datasets of interest.

 ## Open & Run Application on Jupyter Notebook